-The classification and measurement of financial assets will depend on the Group's business model for their management and their contractual cash flow characteristics and result in financial assets being measured at amortised cost, fair value through other comprehensive income (FVOCI) or fair value through profit or loss.
-In many instances, the classification and measurement outcomes will be similar to IAS 39, although differences will arise, for example, since IFRS 9 does not apply embedded derivative accounting to financial assets and equity securities will be measured at fair value through profit or loss or, in limited circumstances, at fair value through other comprehensive income.
+The classification and measurement of financial assets will depend on how these are managed (the entity's business model) and their contractual cash flow characteristics.
+These factors determine whether the financial assets are measured at amortised cost, fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVPL).
 The combined effect of the application of the business model and the contractual cash flow characteristics tests may result in some differences in the population of financial assets measured at amortised cost or fair value compared with IAS 39.
-The classification of financial liabilities is essentially unchanged, except that, for certain liabilities measured at fair value, gains or losses relating to changes in an entity's own credit risk are to be included in other comprehensive income.
+However, based on an assessment of financial assets performed to date and expectations around changes to balance sheet composition, the Group expects that the overall impact of any change will not be significant.
+The classification of financial liabilities is also essentially unchanged.